FeralAI/MPG/README.md

 ### MPGS Class

-If your platform supports some form of persistent storage like EEPROM, you can use the `MPGS` class instead.
+If your platform supports some form of persistent storage like EEPROM, you can use the `MPGS` abstract class instead.
 The differences between the `MPG` and `MPGS` classes are:

 * `MPGS` class has two additional methods available for use:
   * `save()`